sebastian-mutz/fsml/README.md

 ### <span style="color:#734f96">Alpha</span>

-I will consider the library to be in "alpha" once FSML covers the functionality needed to reproduce ~80% of all the Fortran-based data analysis I've conducted (and published) in the past ~15 years.
+I will consider the library to be in "alpha" once FSML covers all of the functionality outlined below.

 <br>